-West Dermatology/Cosmetic Laser Dermatology is one of the most prestigious dermatological centers in the country, proudly offering cosmetic and medical care for facial wrinkles and a myriad of other skin conditions.
+West Dermatology/Cosmetic Laser Dermatology in California is one of the most prestigious dermatological centers in the country, proudly offering cosmetic and medical care for facial wrinkles and a myriad of other skin conditions.
 One class of treatment, called neuromodulators, is a very popular choice for reducing troublesome wrinkles as well as other issues that don’t seem specifically dermatological.

 Read below to learn more, but don’t hesitate to contact West Dermatology/Cosmetic Laser Dermatology today for a consultation about your specific condition and treatment options.
 We have locations in Arizona, Nevada, and California.

 *Available at select locations.

 What are Neuromodulators?

 Neuromodulators are injectable dermal fillers made of botulinum toxin to treat facial wrinkles, frown lines on your forehead, and crow’s feet.
 Commonly and commercially, you might know them as Botox Cosmetic, Xeomin, or Dysport.

 Neuromodulators work by being injected directly into a muscle beneath the skin in very small amounts.
 The cosmetic dermatology treatment affects the nerves that control muscle movement, which relaxes the muscle to the point of immobility, allowing the overlying wrinkled skin to soften and smooth out.
 The result is a more youthful appearance, which normally lasts about three months.

 Neuromodulators can be used to treat the following conditions: